 As a Lokniti associate, Rajeshwari has worked on the nature of women’s vote in Indian elections using the NES data.
-Currently she is coordinating two research projects on behalf of the Lokniti network on issues related to comparative politics of Indian states.
+Currently she is coordinating a research project on behalf of the Lokniti network as part of the Lokniti-ICSSR research programme on issues related to ‘Inequalities, Welfare and Democracy’.

 Select Recent publications

 - Series editor (with Suhas Palshikar), Sage series on ‘Politics in Indian States’ (2016---)

 Two volumes of the series are published so far